iyioio/common/packages/convo-lang-tools/README.md

 https://marketplace.visualstudio.com/items?itemName=IYIO.convo-lang-tools

-## Using convo-lang in an application
+## Using convo-lang in a Javascript application
-When using convo-lang in an application, you will primarily interact with Conversation objects.
+When using convo-lang in a javascript application, you will primarily interact with Conversation objects.
 Conversation objects store the messages of a convo script and allow new messages to be appended and LLMs to respond to messages from the user.